 LANDFIRE's (LF) Forest Canopy Base Height (CBH) describes the average height from the ground to a forest stand's canopy bottom.
-Specifically, it is the lowest height in a stand at which there is a sufficient amount of forest canopy fuel to propagate fire vertically into the canopy.
-These data are provided for forested areas only.
+Specifically, it is the lowest height in a stand at which there is enough forest canopy fuel to propagate fire vertically into the canopy.
 CBH unit measurements are meters * 10.
+These products are provided for forested areas only.

-LF 2008 first incorporated Annual Disturbance products into CBH production.
-The introduction of this information allows for informed changes to the assigned CBH from disturbance type, severity, and time since the disturbance.
+Annual Disturbance products were first incorporated into CBH during LF 2008 production.
+The introduction of this information allowed for informed changes to the assigned CBH from disturbance type, severity, and time since the disturbance.

 CBH provides information for fire behavior models to determine areas in which a surface fire is likely to transition to a crown fire.

 LF Remap CBH has "capable fuels" functionality, meaning CBH is assigned using FDistcapable fuels.